microsoft/vscode-docs/docs/editor/accessibility.md

 ## Dim unfocused editors and terminals

-Unfocused views can be dimmed to make it more clear where typed input will go, this is especially useful when working with multiple editor groups or terminals.
-Enable this feature by setting `"accessibility.dimUnfocused.enabled": true`, how dim it will become can be configured with `accessibility.dimUnfocused.opacity`.
+Unfocused views can be dimmed to make it clearer where typed input will go.
+This is especially useful when working with multiple editor groups or terminals.
+Enable this feature by setting `"accessibility.dimUnfocused.enabled": true`.
+You can control the dimness level with `accessibility.dimUnfocused.opacity`, which takes the opacity fraction from 0.2 to 1 (default 0.75).

 ## Keyboard navigation